cpske/ISP/django/authentication.md

    accounts/logout/                 name='logout'
    ```

 5. Each `auth.urls` has a **view** that provides a **form** named `form`.
-You need to provide a **template** for each view to display the form and send results back to the view.
+You need to write a **template** for each view to display the form and send results back to the view.
    ```
-   URL                  View        Template
+   URL                  View Name   Your Template accounts/login/      login       templates/registration/login.html accounts/logout/     logout      templates/registration/logged_out.html
-   /accounts/login      login       templates/registration/login.html
-   /accounts/logout     logout      templates/registration/logged_out.html
    ```

 ### Add Default Redirects for KU Polls